Nation-NON-Official/n32h47x_48x_sdk/projects/n32h47x_48x_EVAL/examples/WWDG/WWDG_Reset/readme.txt

        3. light Indicator: PA3(LED1)   PA8(LED2)

     Test steps and phenomenon：
-       1. Compile and download the code to reset and run, the indicator LED3 keeps flashing.
+       1. Compile and download the code to reset and run, the indicator LED2 keeps flashing.
           It means that the window value is refreshed normally and the code is running normally.
-       2. When the parameter of the Delay() function is changed less than or greater than window value, the entire system will always be in the reset state.
+       2. When the parameter of the systick_delay_ms() function is changed less than or greater than window time, the entire system will always be in the reset state.
 LED1 is on.

 4. Matters needing attention